utkarshgaurkush/indexes/mba/syllabus.md

 	     1. Financial Accounting and Control
 	     2. Financial Aspects of Mergers and Acquisitions
-	     3. Finance - I
+	     3. Financd One
-						4. Finance - II
+						4. Finance Two
 						5. Investment Analysis and Portfolio Management
 						6. Management of Direct Taxes
 						7. Management of Indirect Taxes